SystemsApproach/book/e2e/udp.rst

 id (pid), such an approach is only practical in a closed distributed system in which a single OS runs on all hosts and assigns each process a unique id.
-A more common approach, and the one used by UDP, is for processes to *indirectly* identify each other using an abstract locater, usually called a *port*.
+A more common approach, and the one used by UDP, is for processes to *indirectly* identify each other using an abstract locator, usually called a *port*.
 The basic idea is for a source process to send a message to a port and for the destination process to receive the message from a port.